kevinguebert/kevinguebert-netlify/content/2018/05/11/2018-05-11-why-you-should-make-useless-things-video.md

 ---
+template: post
-title: "Why You Should Make Useless Things [Video]"
+title: 'Why You Should Make Useless Things [Video]'
-slug: "why-you-should-make-useless-things-video"
+slug: why-you-should-make-useless-things-video
-date: "2018-05-12T00:19:00.000Z"
-tags: ["Video"]
 draft: false
-template: "post"
+date: '2018-05-12T00:19:00.000Z'
+description: >-
-description: "A reminder that not everything has to be perfect, sometimes asking the right questions is..."
+  A reminder that not everything has to be perfect, sometimes asking the right questions is...
+category: Videos
+tags:
+  - Video
 ---

 A reminder that not everything has to be perfect, sometimes asking the right questions is better.